45Drives/autotier/README.md

               - print list of all tier files sorted by frequency of use help        - display this message
 Flags:
-  -c, --config <path/to/config>
+  -h, --help  - display this message and cancel current command -c, --config <path/to/config>
               - override configuration file path (default /etc/autotier.conf) -m, --mountpoint <path/to/mountpoint>